 Losing your job is not the only way to become eligible for COBRA health insurance.
 If you have health insurance due to the fact that you work a particular number of hours per week, but then your hours get cut, you could become eligible.
 The spouse or dependent child can become eligible for COBRA in the event of: death, the covered employee qualifying for Medicare, or a divorce/legal separation.

 If you are Medicare eligible, you may qualify for a special enrollment period (SEP) for those who are leaving/losing employer coverage.
 As long as you had “Creditable Coverage” through your employer, you may enroll in one of the following:

 You will have a full two months following the month you retire or lose employer coverage to enroll into a Medicare Prescription Drug Plan or Medicare Advantage Plan.

 You will have guaranteed acceptance into any Medicare Supplement (Medigap) Plan

-For questions, support in enrolling into Medicare, a Prescription Drug Plan, Medicare Advantage plan, or any other Medicare related service, please contact us at the option that best suits you.
+For questions, support in enrolling into Medicare, a Prescription Drug Plan, Medicare Advantage plan, or any other Medicare related service, please contact us at 1-877-651-7526 TTY: 711 for the option that best suits you.